crodjer/rohanjain.in/content/blog/light.md

 your hacks to make (_most_) websites dark doesn't work.
 The eyes hurt, the head hurts a bit.

-You feel annoyed.
-You want to let the website developer know what they did to you.
-How they derailed your mind while working.
-But is it their fault?
-In fact, they just helped you out solve a problem you were facing.

-I have faced this.
-Multiple times, a long long time back.
-Why a long time back?
-Because at one point, I realize that we aren't ready for the darkness and switched all applications to be light.

-Now, I can happily browse around the web without the worry that something I visit may accidentally just hit my eyes.
-I am extremely sensitive to bright light.
-So much so that almost everyone near me finds it hard to see any of my screens.
-In fact, I make everything _matte_, even my phone screen, at a cost of display quality just to reduce the glare.
+I have faced this, multiple times.
+As someone who is extremely sensitive to brightness, sudden change is extra annoying.
+So, a few years ago, I had to switch everything to be light.
+With that, such events never happen.

-I love the dark background.
-I hope at some point it becomes the default everywhere.
-But for now, light backgrounds the default.
+I hope at some point dark backgrounds become the default everywhere.
-Users should be able to tell the browsers their dark/light mode preference, which can then be forwarded to websites - just like time zone information is.
+Or, users should be able to tell the browsers their dark/light mode preference, which can then be forwarded to websites.
+With that, I'd happily switch back to making everything dark.

-Interestingly, light backgrounds with extremely low brightness settings, save energy in LCD displays.

 _[Solarized](https://ethanschoonover.com/solarized/) dark is awesome.
 But Solarized light is great too!_